UIllinoisGraphics/UIllinoisGraphics.github.io/_mps/mp1.md

 ---
-title: MP1 Bare Bones Ray Tracing
+title: MP1
 permalink: "/mp1/"
 layout: page
 ---

-### Due: September 18, 11:55pm
+###Bare Bone Ray Tracing Due: September 18, 11:55pm

 For your first programming assignment you will implement a bare bones ray-tracer with the following capabilities: